rodneyshupe/Cookbook/Recipes/Entrees/Poultry/HoisinChickenLettuceCups.rst

 Directions
 ----------

-1. Combine hoisin, chili sauce, soy & sesame oil - mix well and set aside.
+1. Combine the hoisin, chili sauce, soy and sesame oil, mixing well, and set aside.
-2. Heat wok or pan until almost smoking, add 1 tablespoon of  neutral oil and then the onion and red pepper - cook about a minute.
+2. Heat a wok or pan until almost smoking, add 1 tablespoon of neutral oil, then the onion and red pepper, and cook about a minute.
-3. Ddd the chicken and stir fry until just about cooked through - about 3 minutes, then add ginger & garlic - cook another minute or 2 until chicken is done.
+3. Add the chicken and stir fry until just about cooked through, about 3 minutes, then add the ginger and garlic and cook until the chicken is done, another minute or 2.
 4. Add the hoisin combo and stir through well to coat.
-5. Serve chicken in the leaf cups and garnish with peanut & green onion.
+5. Serve the chicken in the leaf cups and garnish with peanut and green onion.